ernstlab/csrep/README.md

 Hello!
-Wecome to CSREP- a method that probabilisitcally estimate the chromatin state annotation for a group of related samples.
+Welcome to CSREP- a method that probabilisitcally estimate the chromatin state annotation for a group of related samples.
 A direct application of CSREP is to calculate the differential chromatin state mappings between two groups with multiple samples.
 Our manuscript will be made public shortly.
 # Data Availability
 ## CSREP scores for cell groups from ROADMAP
 The data of summary chromatin state maps outputted by CSREP for all cell groups in ROADMAP and Epimap is available at https://public.hoffman2.idre.ucla.edu/ernst/2K9RS/csrep/